josebarbamontoya/chrono-sta/README.md

 Chrono-STA is suported on Unix, macOS, and Windows.

-To download Chrono-STA, use git, and clone with `--recursive`:
+To download Chrono-STA, use git, and clone with `--recursive`.
+In a terminal or command prompt session, type:
 ```
 git clone --recursive https://github.com/josebarbamontoya/chrono-sta
 ```